 This post contains compensated links.

-They call this a “walk” as it’s not really a hike…. it’s a paved walking trail which runs parallel to the Virgin River.
+They call this a “walk” as it’s not really a hike…. it’s a paved Zion walking trail which runs parallel to the Virgin River.

-The Zion Canyon gets quite narrow on this walk; with the massive cliff walls looming overhead it’s a pretty dramatic family-friendly Zion walk.
-Add to this the chance see hanging gardens, rock climbers and towering waterfalls and you have the makings of a great family hike in Zion NP.
+Add to this the chance see hanging gardens, rock climbers and towering waterfalls and you have the makings of a great easy hike in Zion National Park.

 Riverside Walk Stats